Note: This post may contain affiliate links. Please see my disclosure page for more details.

 When I arrived in Žabljak, Montenegro, the gateway to Durmitor National Park, I at first had no idea I’d be summiting my first mountain the following day.
-I had simply been told by a fellow traveler in Kosovo that the landscape in Durmitor was unreal, and that Hikers Den was a great hostel to stay at.
+I had simply been told by a fellow traveler in Kosovo that the landscape in Durmitor was unreal, and to stay at Hikers Den.
 After meeting some fellow travelers at the hostel who wanted to hike Bobotov Kuk, the highest peak in Durmitor National Park, I was a woman with a mission: I was gonna make this mountain my bitch.

 The Low-Down on Bobotov Kuk